-All insurance policies come with limits to the maximum amount of coverage they provide.
-For example, if old wiring causes a fire and multiple individuals are seriously injured or killed, the related costs could exceed your landlord policy's liability coverage.
+All insurance policies have limits to the dollar amount of coverage they provide.
+For example, if old wiring causes a fire and the entire apartment building is destroyed, the related costs could exceed your landlord policy's liability coverage.
 In this situation, a personal umbrella policy would provide coverage beyond your landlord insurance policy's limits.
-These policies are especially recommended for individuals who own multiple rental properties, since their risks are substantially higher.
-As a general rule, you should purchase as much insurance as necessary to cover all of your personal assets.
+Liability coverage is usually sold in increments of $1 million.
+The more assets you have and the more exposed to liability you are, the more coverage you should buy.
+You should think particularly hard about purchasing umbrella coverage if you own multiple rental properties, since you are at higher risk of being sued, and have more assets to protect.

 Flooding is one of the most common and expensive perils to property across the country, and landlord, homeowners, and renters insurance policies typically exclude flood damage.
 Whether it's legally required depends on your state and your region's flood risk.
 However, flood damage can occur even if you don't live in an official at-risk area.
 Evaluate your property's flood risk to determine whether you need flood insurance.

 Though the National Flood Insurance Program (NFIP) regulates flood insurance costs for the entire country, you can only purchase coverage through an independent insurance company.
 Ask your landlord insurance agent if they offer flood insurance.
 If they don't, the NFIP can provide a list of participating insurers.
 Finally, take any necessary steps to protect your property from flooding.